ipfs-shipyard/react-idm-wallet/README.md

 ### connectIdmWallet(createMapWalletToProps, [options])

-The `connectIdmWallet()` function connects a React component to a IDM Wallet instance, by providing the connected component with the pieces of the data and functions it needs from the IDM Wallet.
+The `connectIdmWallet()` function connects a React component to a IDM Wallet instance, by providing the connected component with the pieces of the data or state and functions it needs from the IDM Wallet.

 It does not modify the component class passed to it; instead, it returns a new, connected component that wraps the component you passed in.
 Moreover, any ref will be automatically forwarded to the component you passed in.